jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/gitlab-ci.md

     It did not support
     [Gitlab](/development/stack/gitlab),
     it was very expensive,
-    it was not as parametrizable.
+    it was not as parameterizable.
 1. [Buildkite](https://buildkite.com/):
     It is still pending for review.